PROFESSIONAL CERTIFICATE PROGRAM IN

 8.

-To obtain CEUs, complete the accreditation confirmation, which is available at the end of the course.
-CEUs are calculated for each course based on the number of learning hours.
+To obtain CEUs, participants must complete the accreditation confirmation available at the end of the course.
+CEUs are awarded based on the total number of learning hours completed.

-* The Continuing Education Unit (CEU) is defined as 10 contact hours of ongoing learning to indicate the amount of time they have devoted to a non-credit/non-degree professional development program.
+*The Continuing Education Unit (CEU) is defined as 10 contact hours of ongoing learning and indicates the amount of time devoted to a non-credit, non-degree professional development program.

 To understand whether or not these CEUs may be applied toward professional certification, licensing requirements, or other required training or continuing education hours, please consult your training department or licensing authority directly.